lin-cadez/Kroky-Plus/README.md

 Our project was a collaboration among three developers:

 - Lin Cadez implemented logic
-- Jaka Cernetic was lead designer.
+- Jaka Cernetic was lead designer
-- Maj Mohar taught us the basics of Firebase
+- Maj Mohar helped with logic, basics of Firebase

 ## 🏁 **Summing It Up**